biancarosa/go-otel-example/README.md

    - Receives data from the application via OTLP
    - Processes data (batching, filtering, etc.)
    - Exports metrics to Prometheus
+   - Exports traces to Jaeger and Honeycomb

 3. **Prometheus**: Metrics storage
    - Scrapes metrics from the OpenTelemetry Collector
    - Stores time-series data
    - Provides query capabilities

+4. **Jaeger**: Traces visualization
+   - Receives traces from the OpenTelemetry Collector
+   - Provides visualization and exploration of trace data

+5. **Honeycomb**: Cloud-based observability
+   - Receives traces from the OpenTelemetry Collector
+   - Provides advanced querying and visualization features

 ## Benefits of Using the Collector